 The community boating center will advocate environmental awareness, seamanship and safety, promote the use, building and display of traditional wooden boats and maritime crafts, and teach life skills through maritime education.

 It will be a place for local maritime groups to hold classes, access the waterfront and build community through outreach. - mission statement

 Our immediate goal is to restore docks and facilities and bring them to ADA compliance.

-The docks, which are adjacent to Dunphy Park, will be owned by the City of Sausalito and accessible to the public.
-We will teach sailing to children and adults and have part of our fleet available for rental.
+The docks, which are adjacent to Dunphy Park, are owned by the City of Sausalito and accessible to the public.
+We will operate the facility and teach sailing to children and adults and have part of our fleet available for rental.

 We will also have traditional wooden boats on display, an eco class room, and indoor exhibition space.

 Become a Navigator Member for $200 now and receive a one year membership from the date we open our doors and acknowledgement of your contribution.